ezra-obiwale/http/README.md

 # NPM Library

-A template for building node.js npm libaries with webpack and rollup.
+A template for building nodejs npm libaries with webpack and rollup.

 ## Features